Seeing, Vision, Perspective

 - John Lubbock

-Love does not consist in gazing at each other,
+Love does not consist in gazing at each other, but in looking together in the same direction.

 - Antoine de Saint-Exupery